capport-wg/7710bis/README.md

    o  Import of RFC7710.

-Appendix B.  Differences from RFC 7710
+Appendix B.  Changes from RFC 7710

-   This document incorporates the following differences from [RFC7710].
+   This document incorporates the following changes from [RFC7710].

-   o  Clarify that IP string literals are NOT RECOMMENDED.
+   1. Clarify that IP string literals are NOT RECOMMENDED.

-   o  Clarify that the option URI SHOULD be that of the captive portal
+   2. Clarify that the option URI SHOULD be that of the captive portal API endpoint.
-      API endpoint.

-   o  Clarify that captive portals MAY do content negotiation.
+   3. Clarify that captive portals MAY do content negotiation.

-   o  Added text about Captive Portal API URI precedence in the event of
-      a network configuration error.
+   4. Added text about Captive Portal API URI precedence in the event of a network configuration error.

-   o  Added urn:ietf:params:capport-unrestricted URN.
+   5. Added urn:ietf:params:capport-unrestricted URN.

-   o  Added urn:ietf:params:capport-api URN.
+   6. Added urn:ietf:params:capport-api URN.

-Kumari & Kline         Expires September 12, 2019               [Page 9]

-Internet-Draft             DHCP Captive-Portal                March 2019

 Authors' Addresses

+Kumari & Kline          Expires December 13, 2019               [Page 9]

+Internet-Draft             DHCP Captive-Portal                 June 2019

    Warren Kumari
    Google